Interacting Dirac Materials: Discussion and conclusion

+It is important to note that many of the fermionic renormalization features analyzed in this paper are also verified in various experimental observations, \textit{viz.} Quantum Oscillations experiments in suspended graphene~\cite{Elias} can be used to extract the non-linear momentum dependence of the Dirac velocity (Sec.~\ref{coulomb_fermi},\ref{sc_coulomb_fermi}).
+On the other hand, the diamagnetic susceptibility in two dimensional Dirac fermionic systems typically diverges at zero temperature~\cite{PhysRevB.75.115123,ANDO2007213}.
+However, the unscreened Coulomb repulsion leads to a strong enhancement of this feature and removes the divergences~\cite{PhysRevLett.99.226803}.
+Hence, experimental observation of the diamagnetic susceptibility can, in principle, display the features of the non-linear renormalization for long-range interactions in the two-dimensional fermionic systems.
+We notice that the emergence of non-Fermi liquid behavior for the Dirac fermions under the influence of long-range interaction is responsible for the dramatic changes in the corresponding physical observables.

+However, in the case of the short-range interactions in Dirac fermions, such non-Fermi liquid characteristics arise only to the sub-leading correction in the self-energy.
+Hence, it becomes a challenging task to observe the fingerprints of such corrections (Sec.~\ref{sec:hubbard_int}) in a physical quantity.
+Precise measurements of various quantities \textit{viz.} magnetoresistance, quantum Hall-effect, etc may show deviations from the Fermi liquid predictions which can be associated with the renormalization corrections described earlier.

+For the bosonic systems, the experimental observation of the features of the spectral renormalization around the high-energy crossing point is complicated, as the low-energy bosons near the ground state would naturally couple to any experimental probe.
+Additionally, the quasiparticle excitations are neutral in most of the conventional bosonic systems.
+We expect that the measurement of various thermal quantities may show the effects of the renormalization of the conical Dirac spectrum.

-To conclude our results show how the quasiparticles in Dirac materials are modified by various interactions.
-This analysis opens up the possibilities of both slowing and speeding Dirac quasiparticles.
-Interaction effects might be engineered and controlled and eventually will lead to new technological applications, e.g. spintronics, in heterostructures of van der Waals materials.
+To conclude, our results show how the quasiparticles in Dirac materials are modified by various interactions.
+While our results are based on a specific subset of the diverse realizations of Dirac materials, a universal description of the same for both fermionic and bosonic quasiparticles remains an interesting possibility.